MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-user-experience.md

 #### Teams Experience

 Teams is multi-geo aware.
-OneDrive files and recently viewed files are shown regardless of the user’s geo location. @ mentions work normally with users from all geo-locations.
+OneDrive files and recently viewed files are shown regardless of the user’s geo location. @ mentions work with users from all geo-locations.